PORTFOLIO

 Root’s new CMO was looking to gain a quick win for the Marketing department within his first 60 days.

-There’s a juicy story here about how this CMO was simultaneously embezzling millions from the company (the project never went beyond a test and a win)… but let’s stay on topic.
-The hypothesis: if Root’s homepage is updated, engagement will increase.
+There’s a juicy story here about how this CMO was simultaneously embezzling money from the company… but let’s stay on topic.
+The hypothesis: update Root’s homepage, boost engagemen.
 The team pitched 18 unique options through 5 messaging lenses and moved from concept to development on an A/B test in 14 days.
 As Co-creative director, I helped guide a task force of 15+ creatives (Web, Social, CX, and Campaign teams) through rapid iteration to get it done.

 Co-creative director: Rachel Scherer